-Lu-177 is a radioactive isotope with distinctive medical applications.
-Its primary purpose is for targeted cancer therapies, particularly for neuroendocrine tumors and prostate cancer.
-Lu-177 emits beta radiation, which allows it to effectively target and destroy cancer cells while minimizing damage to the surrounding healthy tissue.
+is a radioactive isotope with distinctive medical applications.
+Its primary purpose is for targeted cancer therapies, particularly for cancer. emits emits which allows it to effectively target and destroy cancer cells while minimizing damage to the surrounding healthy tissue.

-Similarly, Y-90 is also a beta emitter.
+Similarly, Y-90 Example 1.
 It is primarily utilized in a form known as Y-90 microspheres.
 These microspheres are used for targeted internal radiation therapy, particularly in the treatment of liver cancer, also known as hepatocellular carcinoma.